Sip and Smile: Port Wine Tasting in Gaia, Portugal with Family-Friendly Twists

 3. Walk across the Dom Luis I bridge

-4. Take a water taxi across the river
+4. Take the ferry across the river

 We chose to take a water taxi across the river and walk back to our Airbnb in the afternoon.
 See below for more details.